Orillian/php_tineye/README.md

 # Php_TinEye Library #

 #### PHP7 library using the TinEye API. ####
+* Note: This has been written in php7.
+I will make a branch that uses php 5.6+ shortly..ish.

 This library is loosely based on the Node Javascript version of found at the following: